 Other popular, good-to-play-and-hear songs for the classical guitar covered here are Greensleeves, Spanish Romance, Country Dance, Leyenda, Scarborough Fair, Espanioletta, Canario Earl of Salisbury’s Pavane, Ecossaise and Adelita.
 It can be rewarding if you prefer this direct and uncomplicated method of learning an instrument.
 On the assumption that once you learn the songs first, everything else will fall in place later.

-2. Edson Lopes plays beginner studies
+2. Edson Lopes on YouTube: Great for beginner studies

 Classical guitarist Edson Lopes has quite a few guitar performances in his channel worth a watch in their own right.
 But his performances of simple beginner grade studies are of great value to students.
 These show how a piece of music is to be performed rather than just played by going through the motions.
 Even etudes by the classical masters like Aguado and Coste and Giuliani were meant to be played musically, not as technical exercises.